 Committed to Your Success in the Classroom and Beyond.

-At Creighton University School of Medicine, our mission is to provide the best education possible for the next generation of health care providers.
-We understand that acquisition of medical knowledge and clinical skills along with personal and professional growth is what forms skilled and compassionate physicians who will make a difference in the lives of their patients.
+At Creighton University School of Medicine, our mission is to provide the best education possible for the next generation of healthcare providers.

 The professionals within the Office of Academic Success provide resources and personal consultations to enable medical students to achieve academic, personal and professional success.

 Creighton has been a place to help me get closer to who I want to be as a physician and - more importantly - as a person.
 I would recommend it to anyone who would like a top-notch education in health care and humanism.

 Our consultants are available to meet with students individually to create customized study plans and explore potential resources at every stage of medical education.
 In addition to academic strategies, we help student with issues which may impact academic performance, such as test anxiety and disrupted sleep patterns using lite book therapy.

 Meet one on one with an academic success consultant to develop a customized strategy for increased success in the following areas:

 - Test anxiety

 - Stress management

 - Step 1 and Step 2 board preparation